davebraze/OtoP-2/readme.md

 the Yale HPC's Omega cluster.

 In each case, we assume that the Mikenet library itself has already been downloaded and compiled on the target platform.

-TAO, DON'T WE HAVE A SEPARATE FILE WITH NOTES ON HOW TO COMPILE MIKENET UNDER LINUX MINT?
-IF SO, WE SHOULD ADD A COPY OF IT TO THIS REPOSITORY AND POINT TO IT FROM HERE.
+See MikeNet_notes.txt for installation issues of Mikenet.

 ## Local Workstation